tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 }
 ```

+Notice that you can access the binding context using the `DataContext` property.
+We can safely cast it to `IAddress` because the `@viewModel` directive of the control specifies that the binding context must implement this interface.

 ### Updating the ViewModel Properties

 Data-binding in **DotVVM** can do one more thing - update the source property.

-Forget the address editor and imagine we have a
-`NumericUpDown` control which has one textbox and two buttons.
-The buttons increase or decrease the value of a number
-inside the textbox.
+Imagine we have a `NumericUpDown` control which has one textbox and two buttons.
+The buttons increase or decrease the value of a number inside the textbox.

-In the page, the control is used like this:
+In the page, the control can be used like this:

 ```DOTHTML
 <cc:NumericUpDown Value="{value: MyNumber}" />
 ```

-The buttons in the control are using `controlCommand` binding to call function `Up` and `Down` in the code behind class of the control.
+The buttons in the control are using `controlCommand` bindings to call the `Up` and `Down` methods.
-The **Up** method looks like this:
+The `Up` method looks like this:

 ```CSHARP
 public void Up()